Canadian Private Capital Investment School

 By choosing either the venture capital or private equity stream, you’ll gain sector-specific knowledge directly from industry practitioners.
 You’ll be well-positioned among your peers and poised to advance your career in this rewarding and rapidly-growing sector.

-Both CVCA members and Ivey Academy alumni are eligible for a 25-per-cent discount on program fees.
+Both CVCA members, Ivey alumni, and Ivey Academy alumni are eligible for a 25-per-cent discount on program fees.

 What You Learn

-In order to provide a safely distanced learning experience, the first phase of CPCIS will be delivered through a series of live virtual sessions led by Ivey faculty and featuring industry experts from across Canada.
+In order to provide a safely distanced learning experience, CPCIS will be delivered through a series of 14 live virtual sessions and one asynchronous session led by Ivey faculty and featuring industry experts from across Canada.

 - Deal flow